thoughtbot/ember-cli-rails/README.md

 ```

 The asset paths will be replaced with asset pipeline generated paths.

-*NOTE*

-This helper **requires** that the `index.html` file exists.

-If you see `Errno::ENOENT` errors in development, your requests are timing out
-before EmberCLI finishes compiling the application.

-To prevent race conditions, increase your `build_timeout` to ensure that the
-build finishes before your request is processed.

 ### Rendering the EmberCLI generated JS and CSS